stefanosAgelastos/IaCexample/README.md

 State file and AWS console agree.
 `terraform destroy`
 And I remove all the unused resources.
-# Working on the assignment
+# Working on Autoscalling group
-implementing dependent resources:
+Implementing dependent resources:

 I understand that our setup needs:
 - three core resources from AWS, **EC2**, **autoscaling group** and **Application Load Balancer**
 - then it also needs some configured software **NGINX serving html** running on the EC2 instances.
-I can imagine that we could do this easily by choosing a preconfigured image for our instance, but I keep my options open, because I think you expect something else.
+I can imagine that we could do this easily by choosing a preconfigured image for our instance, but I keep my options open.

-## Setting up the resources:
-### Autoscaling group
 I will start by exploring the **autoscaling group**, since that is onde level above having one instance.
 Here I feel confident enough to also start looking at the tutorial you send me.
 I found the autoscaling group in the AWS provider docs [here](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html)
-Looking at the documentation I see that I need a `aws_launch_configuration` **Next steps:**
+Looking at the documentation I see that I need a `aws_launch_configuration`
+## Launch Configuration
 1. I insert a `resource "aws_launch_configuration" "example" {[CONFIG …]}` I find in the tutorial
 2. I use the `image_id` as `ami` and `instance_type` from my previous `resource "aws_instance" "example"{[CONFIG …]}`
 3. I see that I am missing a `security_groups` field.
 This will allow trafic and specific protocols to and from the ec2 instances.
+## Security Group
 4. I declare a `resource "aws_security_group" "instance" {[CONFIG …]}` with rules for tcp port 8080.
 5. Now I am missing the actual `aws_autoscaling_group` resource.
->> `terraform apply` here creates the security group, and launch configuration but no instances are started
+> `terraform apply` here creates the security group, and launch configuration but no instances are started

+## Autoscaling Group
 6. I get the resource `"aws_autoscaling_group" "example" {[CONFIG …]}` from the tutorial.
 7. I run `terrafrom apply` and approve
 8. **Error** `AutoScaling Group: ValidationError: At least one Availability Zone or VPC Subnet is required.`
 9. Check the documentation, and add field `security_groups = [aws_security_group.instance.id]`
 10. **SUCCESS** There are two ec2 instances running with the assigned inbound rules.

+## busybox
 11. At this point I want to do a hack and test if the instances are accessible on port 8080.
 12. I copy from the tutorial the following field and set it in `aws_launch_configuration`
 ```shell